 If you are planning to visit major cities in the UK such as London, York, Edinburgh, Bath, and Liverpool the best way to get around is by train.

-Train travel is the UK is generally efficient, fast, takes you straight into the centre of the city and is also a great way to enjoy views of the countryside between destinations.
+Train travel in the UK is generally efficient, fast, takes you straight into the centre of the city and is also a great way to enjoy views of the countryside between destinations.

 Travelling by train in the UK can however be expensive.
 It is essential to book in advance and avoid travelling during peak times (before 9:30 am on weekdays)

-Train travel in the UK can be confusing as there are a number of different rail companies which operate across the network.
-Read our complete guide to travelling the UK by rail which includes practical tips, information and advice to help you plan your train travel adventures in the UK with ease.
+Train travel in the UK can be confusing as there are several different rail companies that operate across the network.
+Our complete guide to travelling the UK by rail includes practical tips, information and advice to help you plan your train travel adventures in the UK with ease.

 You can use a BritRail Pass if you’re not a UK citizen and have not lived in the UK for the last six months or more.
 BritRail Passes can only be bought online up to 6 months in advance.